(Actually, there are 33, if you count the honorable mentions)

 Joseph Epstein is arguably the best essayist alive.
 He’s urbane, funny, self-deprecating.
 He’s a fine stylist, and he’s remarkably well-read.

 I remember William F. Buckley marveling at Epstein’s erudition and wondering how Epstein could have so many anecdotes and references at his disposal.
 Coming from a guy of Buckley’s learning, that’s high praise.

-So it was with great interest that I turned to his essay, “Joseph Epstein’s Lifetime Reading Plan” (found in this book) and his attempt to respond to a recent college graduate’s question: “What books should I read?”
+So it was with great interest that I turned to his essay, “Joseph Epstein’s Lifetime Reading Plan” and his attempt to respond to a recent college graduate’s question: “What books should I read?”
 This question, Epstein said, was nothing less than asking, “How do I become an educated person?”